annevk/html-cross-origin-objects/README.md

 As stated there, it is bogus.

-## Return the correct `Location` object

-Wherever `Location` objects are returned, we need to make sure to return the correct one.
-Basically, each `Document` has one or more `Location` objects associated with it, each created in a different Realm.
-Whenever a `Location` object for a `Document` is requested, if the `Document`'s effective script origin is not the same as entry settings object's effective script origin, the one returned needs to have been created in the entry settings object's Realm, otherwise it can be the default one for the `Document` object.

-Note: this should automatically make the LocationIsSameOrigin abstract operation consider it cross-origin if it came from a `Document` object with another origin.

 ## Get rid of `[Unforgeable]`

 Rather than being non-configurable, we want `Location` objects to appear configurable, but not actually be configurable.
 The rationale is that `Location` objects can go from being same-origin to cross-origin at which point a number of properties disappear and the identities of those that remain change.
 However, we do not actually want properties that appear in IDL to be configurable in either the same-origin or cross-origin case.
 (The intention is to preserve the internal method invariants.)